2i2c-org/docs/admin/howto/share-datasets.md

 but writeable!
 So any files admins put here will be immediately visible in all users' `shared` directories.

+## A workflow for sharing datasets

-So to share datasets with users, admins should put the dataset in `~/shared-readwrite`.
+To share datasets with users, admins should put the dataset in `~/shared-readwrite`.
 If they are distributing notebook / content that *reads* this dataset, it should refer to files in `~/shared/` rather than in `~/shared-readwrite`.
 This will prevent accidental